-The Text Blocks section is located in the More Options area of Math, Label image with math, Cloze math, Cloze math with image, Math Question Generator, and Math formula (Deprecated), Chemistry formula, Cloze Chemistry, and Cloze chemistry with image question types.
+The Text Blocks section is located in the More Options area of Math, Label image with math, Cloze math, Cloze math with image, Math Question Generator, Math formula (Deprecated), Chemistry formula, Cloze Chemistry, and Cloze chemistry with image question types.

 Configuring Text Blocks

 Click on the blue +ADD button to create a text block.
 Every time the +ADD button is clicked, a new empty text field will appear.
 Enter the units of measurement that you wish to be rendered as text in each empty text field.
 Remember to only enter one unit of measurement per text field.

 Figure 1: Setting up units of measurement to be converted to text blocks.